dkoole/antenna_switch_client/README.md

 Note that when HSPI SPI bus is used on ESP32, GPIO12 must be low during flashing.
 Fix using jumper?

-Enable FATFS long filename support, put it on the stack.
+Important: Enable FATFS long filename support, put it on the stack.

+When something went wrong parsing the config file a led starts blinking